İ.Gökşen Cd. No: 54/A M.Paşa/Antalya +90 544 263 37 65 newsmile@andepol.com

 Dental Implants or Dentures?

-In terms of improved stability and comfort, implants are attached to the lower jaw where dentures are permanently fixed, so there is no slippage.
-As a permanent solution, dentures tend to change over time because they are under constraints.
+In terms of improved stability and comfort, implants are attached to the lower jaw where prosthetic teeth are permanently fixed, so there is no slippage.
+As a permanent solution, prosthetic tooth tend to change over time because they are under constraints.
 In contrast, implants are structurally designed with a permanent solution.

 Bone preservation-wise, implants prevent bone deterioration by stimulating the jawbone, which regresses when teeth are missing.
-Dental implants also help stabilize dentures, making them more comfortable to wear.
+Dental implants also help stabilize prosthetic tooth, making them more comfortable to wear.
 Implant-supported dentures do not slip or protrude, making it easier to speak and eat.

 Candidates suitable for dental implants vary in their situation.
 It is necessary to see a dentist who will help find the best solution for their individual needs, appropriate bone density and oral health condition.